drzax/gitbook-public/data-collection/README.md

 * [Tabula](https://tabula.technology/) is indispensable for getting data from PDFs.

+### Open-data sources

+* [data.world](https://data.world/) is a commercial product for managing and publishing data, but also has a bunch of open data available that's worth a look from time to time.

 ## Analysing

 There are a million and one tools for analysing data and the right tool depends a lot on the job, and on your own experience.